wduquette/molt/README.md

 ## TODO Items

 * Add "molt test" test harness.
+  * Fix `source` so that the CWD is set to the source'd file's folder during evaluation, and reset after.
+  * Improve the `test` harness
+    * Need ability to set up, clean up.
   * Add `catch`
   * Add `error`
-  * Add `source`
   * Copy the Tcl 7.6 tests, and look for errors.
 * Test expression parser thoroughly
   * Add tests for "eq", "ne", "in", "ni"
   * Implement remaining math functions
 * Implement interp evaluation depth checking.
 * Use Interp::complete() in the shell, to build up multiline commands.
-* Implement `error` command
 * Continue to add commands from the "next" list, below.
 * Flesh out Rust tests and Rust API docs in the code base.
   * Design public API using `pub use` in `lib.rs`, so the examples read properly from the user's point of view.
-* Improve the `test` harness for the TCL command test suite.
-  * Need ability to clean up.
-  * Support test flags, so that tests can be excluded.
-  * Support accumulating test results, so that the logs can be short.
-  * Implementing "molt test" as part of the molt app, alongside "molt shell".
-    *   Would provide the `test` command, as well as the overall harness.
 * Turn molt into a multi-crate project.
   * The base language crate, `molt`
   * The application crate, `molt-app`